mstksg/inCode/copy/entries/fc-statements.md

 an (admittedly ugly) *implementation detail*.
 The outward-facing API that it offers for the `IO ()` type works as you would expect, of course.

-If you're interested in learning haskell, try picking up [Learn You a Haskell][lyah] and giving it a read, it's pretty accessible!
+If you're interested in learning Haskell, try picking up [Learn You a Haskell][lyah] and giving it a read, it's pretty accessible!